NodeBE4/opinion/_posts/2022-10-10-cnmediaproject.md

 ### 5: [2022-10-14 09:03:59+08:00 推文](https://twitter.com/cnmediaproject/status/1580726074870497280)

 Even references to the seen cannot be seen.
 The control of information and ideas seems to have reached new heights of absurdity.
-But . . . .<br><br>Chenchen Zhang 🤦🏻‍♀️: weibo said the statement "I saw it" "violated rules and regulations" and suspended the user for 60 days<br>we've reached the point where both "I saw it" and "I didn't see anything" could be illegal<br> <a href="https://twitter.com/jajia/status/1580503483954114566" target="_blank" rel="noopener noreferrer">https://twitter.com/jajia/status/1580503483954114566</a>
+But . . . .<br><br>Chenchen Zhang 🤦🏻‍♀️: weibo said the statement "I saw it" "violated rules and regulations" and suspended the user for 60 days<br>we've reached the point where both "I saw it" and "I didn't see anything" could be illegal<br>

 ### 6: [2022-10-14 09:06:12+08:00 推文](https://twitter.com/cnmediaproject/status/1580726631928561664)